 - 1. Direct Supervision is required for: - a.
-Any examination for which a student has not demonstrated and documented competency - b.
+Any examination for which a student has not demonstrated competency - b.
 Any repeat exam - c.
-All invasive procedures (e.g. IVU, Colon) - d.
+All invasive procedures (e.g. transvaginal, breast, and scrotum exams) - d.
 All portable and surgical procedures - 2.
-Direct Supervision requires that a qualified technologist: - a.
+Direct Supervision requires that a qualified sonographer: - a.
 Checks the order and the examination request and reviews it related to the student's achievement. - b.
 Assesses the condition of the patient to determine if it would be contraindicated to performance by the student. - c.
 Is present (in the room) either assisting or observing the student. - d.
-Critiques and approves all radiographic images before the patient is released.
+Critiques and approves all sonographic images before the patient is released.